clarkhtse/tosbourn.com/_posts/2015-03-14-sed-fun-on-osx.md

     sed -i “” “s/\[\/caption\]//g”

-The `-i` flag tells sed to edit the file in place, if I didn’t have this I would need to specify and output file.
+The `-i` flag tells sed to edit the file in place, if I didn’t have this I would need to specify an output file.

 In the OSx variant of sed you can’t use the `-i` flag without specifying a backup file you would like to use.
 I didn’t care about having a backup file because everything was version controlled anyway so I had to pass in a blank string.